Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/lightrig/getlighttype/_index.md

 ---
 title: getLightType
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/lightrig/getlighttype/
+url: /php-java/aspose.slides/lightrig/getlighttype/
 ---

-## getLightType()  function
+## getLightType()  method

  Represents a preset light right that can be applied to a shape.
  The light rig represents a group of lights oriented